 The annual Letters About Literature competition encourages students in grades 4-12 to read a book, poem, or speech and write to that author (living or dead) about how the book affected them.
-Sponsored by the Center for the Book in the Library of Congress, Letters About Literature provides a creative way for students to engage with books while also providing teachers a method for incorporating the contest into classroom curriculum.
+The contest provides a creative way for students to engage with books while also providing teachers a method for incorporating the contest into classroom curriculum.

 Letters About Literature is sponsored nationally by the Center for the Book in the Library of Congress and is organized in Virginia by the Virginia Center for the Book.